Codecademy/docs/content/rust/concepts/conditionals/conditionals.md

   - 'Conditionals'
   - 'Control Flow'
 CatalogContent:
+  - 'rust-for-programmers'
   - 'paths/computer-science'
-  - 'learn/rust-for-programmers'
 ---

 **Conditional** statements in Rust allow the control of flow in program based on certain conditions.
-Rust provides support for Conditional statements that include `if`, `else if` and `else` statements.
-Unlike many programming languages, the condition is not surrounded by parenthesis.
+Rust provides support for conditional statements that include `if`, `else if` and `else` statements.
+Unlike many programming languages, the condition is not enclosed by parentheses.

 ## If Statement